Curry, Warriors hold off Jokic, eliminate Nuggets in Game 5 – KION546

 AP Sports Writer

+It has been three years since Curry carried Golden State on a big playoff stage — like those five straight trips to the NBA Finals — but he’s certainly still got it.

+“Tonight was just a weird feeling because we hadn’t been there in a while,” said Curry, last season’s NBA scoring champion.
+“We wanted it so bad, kind of made it a lot more difficult on ourselves.
+But we still remember how to do it, which is a good feeling.”

-Curry converted a three-point play with 1:33 left and scored again with 29 seconds remaining to help send the Warriors on to the second round in the Western Conference.
+Curry scored 11 points during the fourth quarter after the Warriors began the final 12 minutes down by eight.
+The two-time MVP converted a three-point play with 1:33 left and scored again with 29 seconds remaining to help send the Warriors on to the second round in the Western Conference.

+“I was a witness, letting him cook, create plays for him.
+Try to get him open looks and after that, you know what he does,” Warriors guard Gary Payton II said.

 Jokic scored 12 of his 30 points in the final 3:46 and finished with 19 rebounds and eight assists.

-The Warriors advanced to play the winner of the Memphis-Minnesota, with the Grizzlies up 3-2 going into Game 6 on Friday night in Minneapolis.
-Memphis eliminated Golden State in the play-in round last year.
+The Warriors — thriving with the support from their raucous home crowd in their first close-out playoff game at Chase Center — advanced to play the winner of the Memphis-Minnesota series led 3-2 by the Grizzlies heading into Game 6 on Friday in Minneapolis.
+The Grizzlies eliminated Golden State in the play-in round last year.

-Jokic tied it at 90 on an 18-footer with 2:26 remaining before Golden State’s Gary Payton II made a layup moments later.
-Payton also hit a go-ahead 3-pointer from the baseline corner in front of Denver’s bench with 6:57 left to put Golden State up 86-84 and finished with 15.
+Jokic tied it at 90 on an 18-footer with 2:26 remaining before Payton made a layup moments later.
+Payton also hit a go-ahead 3-pointer from the corner in front of Denver’s bench with 6:57 left to put Golden State up 86-84.
+He finished with 15 points.

+“He was incredible, both ends of the floor, big shots, big plays,” teammate Draymond Green said.

+Payton found his dad, former NBA star Gary Payton, after the final buzzer just for a quick hello.

-Jokic converted two free throws with 3:46 left after Draymond Green’s foul the Golden State defensive star wanted called on the 7-footer.
+Jokic converted two free throws with 3:46 left after Green’s foul the Golden State defensive star wanted called on the 7-footer.
 Jokic wound up 12 for 18 from the floor.
-DeMarcus Cousins added 19 points off the bench against his former Golden State team, and Aaron Gordon had 15 points and nine rebounds.
+DeMarcus Cousins contributed 19 points off the bench against his former Golden State team, and Aaron Gordon added 15 points and nine rebounds.

 Curry shot 10 of 22 with five 3-pointers.
-He came off the bench the first four games with the series beginning one month from when he sprained a ligament in his left foot March 16 against Boston.
+He came off the bench in the first four games, with the series beginning one month from when he sprained a ligament in his left foot March 16 against Boston.

+“Thankfully I got through pretty much unscathed,” Curry said, happy to have a few days off to rest the foot.

-Coach Steve Kerr went small with Curry, Jordan Poole and Klay Thompson as Kevon Looney came off the bench.
+Golden State coach Steve Kerr went small with Curry, Jordan Poole and Klay Thompson, as Kevon Looney came off the bench.
 Thompson had 15 points and nine rebounds.

 Kerr challenged the Warriors to “get back to being us.”
 They had given up 30 points off 15 turnovers and committed 27 fouls that led to 36 free throws for Denver in a 126-121 road loss Sunday.